andygock/dynamic-dns-cloudflare/README.md

 ### NGINX proxy pass

-If you want to use NGINX as a reverse proxy, add the following configuration:
+If you want to use NGINX as a reverse proxy (recommended), add the following configuration:

 ```txt
 server {